JhouLab/Pi5WebcamRecorder/README.md

 Updated June 13, 2024.

-For best results, run this on a Raspberry Pi 5, which can easily handle 4 simultaneous cameras.
-The Pi 4 seems to struggle with even 2 cameras.
+For best results, run this on a Raspberry Pi 5, which can easily handle 4 simultaneous cameras, whereas the Pi 4 seems to struggle with even 2 cameras.

 Hopefully someone has already installed all files and libraries for you.
 If not, skip to the bottom "Installing on a new machine", then come back here when you are done.